jsj2008/jailbreak/README.md

 # Daily Updates

+* Thursday, December 1st 2016 - 2:30 PM - I changed the direction of the day a little bit by starting to disassemble the binaries of the processes used by iTunes on a desktop operating system, that are responsible for the transfer of files over usb to specific directories on and iDevice.
+I loaded it into Hopper Disassembler to view the process behind the compiled binary since the source of it is owned by Apple and currently unavailable to the public.

 * Thursday, December 1st 2016 - 1:30 PM - Reaching out to Jeff Benjamin [@JeffBenjam](https://twitter.com/JeffBenjam) of [9to5mac.com](https://9to5mac.com/).
 Jeff and 9to5Mac cover the most recent updates in the jailbreak scene.
 For people looking for more information on jailbreaking, [this](https://9to5mac.com/guides/jailbreak/) post provides useful information on the comcept.
 Check this page for the most accurate updates.

 ![Preview](images/9to5mac.png)